MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/support/known-issues.md

 ### Undo and start over

 When using the same machines repeatedly for cluster deployment, cleanup of previous cluster entities is important to get a successful cluster deployment in the same set of machines.
-See the page on [deploying hyper-converged infrastructure](../use/deploy-hyperconverged-infrastructure.md#undo-and-start-over) for instructions on how to clean up your cluster.
+For instructions on how to clean up your cluster, see [Deploy hyperconverged infrastructure with Windows Admin Center](../use/deploy-hyperconverged-infrastructure.md#undo-and-start-over).

 ### CredSSP in cluster creation